Build Your First Integration

 Create a new integration

 From the integrations page, click the New Integration button.
 Select Quickstart to create a new integration from scratch.
-Then, give your integration a name like "My First Integration" and select Universal Webhook as your trigger.
+Then, name your integration "My First Integration" or similar and select Universal Webhook as your trigger.

 Fetch data from an API

 Next, add a new step to your integration by clicking the + button below your trigger.
-Search for the HTTP endpoint and add a GET Request step.
+Search for the HTTP component and add a GET Request step.

 Configure your GET Request step to fetch data from the to-do API endpoint - https://my-json-server.typicode.com/prismatic-io/placeholder-data/todo